Accord CLG is recruiting experienced practitioners to train in the specialism of Couple and Relationship Counselling.

 - Ability to work within ACCORD’s ethos and mission

-Duration of Course: Training is delivered over 16 days and generally takes place monthly at weekends over one academic year.
+Duration of Course: Training is delivered over 16 days and takes place monthly at weekends over one academic year.
 An additional consolidation day will be scheduled some months after the end of the taught course for students on placement.

 Course Content: Training will include: